-Although it might be postulated that an ATV transmitter can be located so as to experience equal interference from two worst-case cochannel NTSC stations (e.g. three-way triangle), such a situation is so unlikely that the ATV signal is assumed to have only one dominant NTSC cochannel.
-The ATV cochannel pilot should be offset in the RF upconverter from the dominant NTSC picture carrier by an odd multiple half the data segment rate.
-A 56.9 $f_H = 895.28$ KHz offset is proposed between the pilot frequency and that of the cochannel NTSC picture carrier.
-In order to achieve this requirement, a 45.8 KHz spectrum shift of the VSB signal into the upper adjacent channel is required.
-This is illustrated (Fig 15) and further described later in the section on the receiver NTSC rejection filter.
+Although it might be postulated that an ATV transmitter can be located so that receivers experience equal interference from two worst-case cochannel NTSC stations (e.g. three-way triangle), such a situation is so unlikely that the ATV received signal is assumed to have only one dominant NTSC cochannel.
+The ATV cochannel pilot should be offset in the RF upconverter from the dominant NTSC picture carrier by an odd multiple of half the data segment rate.
+An optimum offset between the pilot frequency and that of the cochannel NTSC picture carrier has yet to be established for the 832 symbol segment case.
+A consequential spectrum shift of the VSB signal into the upper adjacent channel is required.
+A first proposal is illustrated (Fig 22) and further described later in the section on the receiver NTSC rejection filter.
+An additional offset of 0, +10 KHz, or -10 KHz is required to track the principal NTSC interferer.

 For ATV to ATV cochannel interference, precise carrier offset prevents possible misconvergence of the adaptive equalizer.
 If perchance the two ATV Data Field Sync signals should fall within the same data segment time, the adaptive equalizer could misinterpret the interference as a ghost.
-To prevent this, a carrier offset of $f{seg}/2 = 6.437$ KHz is proposed for close ATV-to-ATV cochannel situations.
+To prevent this, a carrier offset of $f{seg}/2 = 6.47$ KHz is proposed for close ATV-to-ATV cochannel situations.
 This causes the interference to have no effect in the adaptive equalizer.
+Carrier frequency assignments for ATV stations which include NTSC interferer frequency offsets and ATV-to-ATV interferer offsets probably ought to be handled by an allocation table, but frequency coordination might also be desirable in some extreme cases.